MexMerchant/Zencart-Unbranded/README.md

 # Installing and configuring the module

-1. Make sure that all files inside the httpdocs folder are inserted into the root directory of where Zen Cart is installed (including paymentnetwork_callback.php in the main folder).
+1. Make sure that all files inside the httpdocs folder are inserted into the root directory of where Zen Cart is installed (including paymentnetwork_callback.php in the main folder)
 2. Some installations will not require you to run the SQL files provided.
 However, strict database privileges on a server (specifically CREATE, DELETE and ALTER) will prevent the a full installation of this module.
-If this is the case, you will need to manually run the SQL into your site's database with CREATE, and ALTER priveledges; making sure to allow DELETE access for paymentnetwork_temp_carts normal operation which will help keep the table clean and save space.
+If this is the case, you will need to manually run the SQL into your site's database with CREATE, and ALTER priveleges; making sure to allow DELETE access for paymentnetwork_temp_carts normal operation which will help keep the table clean and save space.
 Ensure that you enter your correct table name (my_table_name in the example below) in orders.sql
-3. Mouseover the Modules link in the top menu and click Payment.
-Next, click the circle for PaymentNetwork Form and finally click install on the right side of the screen.
+3. Mouseover the 'Modules' link in the top menu and click 'Payment'.
+Next, click the circle for PaymentNetwork Form and finally click 'install' on the right side of the screen
 4. Follow the instructions that appear, and enter all the necessary details, such as the Merchant ID and signature.
-Click update, and PaymentNetwork is now integrated with your shopping cart.
+Click 'update', and PaymentNetwork is now integrated with your shopping cart

 If you would like to make edits to the PaymentNetwork Integration such as updating the Merchant ID, hover over the modules drop down menu and click payments.
-Click on PaymentNetwork Integration in the list that appears, and click on edit on the right hand side.
+Click on PaymentNetwork Integration in the list that appears, and click on edit on the right hand side

 License
 ----